Cross-Cultural Adaptability Inventory

 Facilitators will also receive an HRDQ Certificate of Completion for completing the QuickStart session.

 About the Authors

-Colleen Kelley Ph.D. is a human resource specialist and has been an organization development consultant and human relations trainer for more than 25 years.
+Colleen Kelley, Ph.D., is a human resource specialist and has been an organization development consultant and human relations trainer for more than 25 years.
 She has a background in experiential design, facilitation, team building, and organization development techniques.
-She has a BA in modern languages, MA in French language and literature and educational psychology, a MHRD in human resource development, and a Ph.D. in professional psychology.
+She has a BA in modern languages, an MA in French language and literature and educational psychology, an MHRD in human resource development, and a Ph.D. in professional psychology.

 - Info Kit | The Cross-Cultural Adaptability Inventory Info Kit